CiscoDevNet/webex-contact-center-ai-sample-code/serving-api/README.md

 # Authentication and Authorization

-A valid token generated against the machine account of the org must be passed in the Authorization header and the token should carry a valid scope in it.
+A valid access token generated against the machine account of the org must be passed in the Authorization header and the token should carry a valid scope in it.
 Valid scopes : "cjp-ccai:read,cjp:organization"

 # Sequence Diagram